CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

     srun python3 myprog.py <options>
     ```

-Note that the `--gres` option always specifies the number of GPUs of a
+Note that the `--gres` option always specifies the number of GPUs on a
 *single-node*, even in the multi-node case.
 So if we are reserving 8
-GPUs across 2 nodes in Puhti, that's 4 GPUs each node, i.e,
+GPUs across 2 nodes in Puhti, that is 4 GPUs on each node, i.e,
 `--gres=gpu:v100:4`.